ToolRegistry: A Protocol-Agnostic Tool Management Library for Function-Calling LLMs: Related Work

 \subsubsection{OpenAPI as a Counterpoint to MCP}

-The longstanding OpenAPI standard serves as an interesting counterpoint to MCP.
+The longstanding OpenAPI standard serves as a counterpoint to MCP.
 Having functioned as the industry standard for RESTful API description since 2015, its schema system directly influenced both function calling and MCP designs.
-However, it has not been widely adopted in the LLM/agent space despite its maturity.

-Performance considerations add further complexity to this adoption question.
-Our benchmarks show that when exposing the same service code, a FastMCP server in SSE mode achieves only around 33\% of the throughput compared to an OpenAPI-compatible FastAPI server.
-This performance gap persists even though both FastMCP and FastAPI are implemented with Starlette, suggesting the difference stems from MCP's more complex initialization sequences and additional overhead.
+Our benchmarks show that when exposing the same service code, a FastMCP server in SSE mode achieves only around 33\% of the throughput compared to an OpenAPI-compatible FastAPI server, suggesting the difference stems from MCP's more complex initialization sequences.
+Some projects like OpenWebUI have chosen OpenAPI for tool integration, developing conversion utilities like MCPO~\citep{openwebui2025mcpo} to bridge between the standards~\citep{openwebui2025toolservers}.

-Some projects have nevertheless chosen OpenAPI over MCP for tool integration.
-OpenWebUI, for example, implements tool integration using OpenAPI and has developed conversion utilities like MCPO \citep{openwebui2025mcpo} to bridge between the standards.
-According to \citep{openwebui2025toolservers}, their decision prioritizes OpenAPI's mature ecosystem over reinventing the wheel with MCP.